 As well as straight court cases Stephen has extensive experience of mediations and arbitrations (LCIA, ICC and ad hoc) and he has project-managed several complex cross border disputes, often involving litigation overseas.

 In addition to heading the teams on many heavyweight commercial litigation cases Stephen is a member of the firm´s Regulatory Investigations Group.
 He has represented senior executives, corporations and financial institutions in connection with a large number of FCA investigations and enforcement cases.
 He has also undertaken many internal investigations for clients where something has gone wrong.

 Stephen is highly ranked by the legal directories with the most recent edition of Chambers and Partners placing him alongside seven other individuals in the top tier of the Litigation category.
 One interviewee said that Stephen is "just what a senior City litigator should be" in that "he has very sound judgement, does not get bogged down in details while still taking them on board, and is an excellent leader of his team."
-Another said "He was very calm, but we got a strong and clear sense he'd go into the trenches if that's what was required."
+Another said "He was very calm, but we got a strong and clear sense he would go into the trenches if that is what was required."